Tailoring Chatbots for Higher Education: Some Insights and Experiences: Customized Large Language Models

 Local systems can be set up in a day or two, using a dedicated server or VM.
 Integration into the local IT landscape, for example, setting up access control, can take a little longer.
 Code examples are openly available~\cite{ethelrag}.

 At higher education institutions, it makes sense to set up one bot instance per course, each one using its own database file or database collection within the shared RAG infrastructure.
 The one-bot-per-course approach ensures that answers are specific to that course and follow the established notations.
 Most of all, though, learner questions about Calculus~1 should not be answered using concepts from Calculus~3.
-Documents for each course (scripts, exercise sheets, syllabi, etc.) can be collected in a folder (instructors frequently deliver them in a ZIP file); at ETH Zurich, these are usually a few hundred pages across ten to twenty documents.

-For the semantic search, these documents need to be embedded, which can take a few seconds for single documents to minutes for course scripts and hours for extensive databases (this includes artificial wait times, since API-access to the embeddings is usually subject to token-rate restrictions; we found it practical to submit ten chunks at a time with a two-second wait in-between).
-Once the embedding and/or indexing is finished, the bot instance can be started.
+Instructors can upload and remove documents for their courses, such as scripts, slides, old exams, exercise sheets; at ETH Zurich, these usually amount to several hundred pages.
+For the semantic search, these documents need to be embedded, so it usually takes a few minutes until new materials are available in the bot.

 RAG has many advantages, as it is fast to implement and using standard LLMs, so inference is readily available.
-The system can be ``rewired'' (even on-the-fly) to take advantage of different LLMs or switch to a newer version of the LLM; at ETH, we are considering building a ``model garden.''
-It can also be used in combination with customized LLMs.
-If prompted to say ``I don't know'' in case the documents provide no relevant information, it is low on hallucinations (but also potentially less useful).
+The system can be ``rewired'' (even on-the-fly) to take advantage of different LLMs or switch to a newer version of the LLM; it can also be used in combination with customized LLMs (illustrated by the orange dashed lines in Fig.~\ref{fig:options}).
+If prompted system-side to say ``I don't know'' in case the documents provide no relevant information, it is low on hallucinations (but also potentially less useful).
+It can also be prompted system-side to not directly answer leaner questions, but for example ask follow-up questions and guide the learner toward a solution.